 Dust extractor fan guard

 But was the suction yet good enough?
 Perhaps there was a blockage somewhere.
 My extractor is a cyclone unit, and at the outlet of the fan housing there is a grid to stop people putting their hand in and touching the spinning fan.
 I dismantled the ducting close to the housing to check it.
-Sure enough, plastic ribbon had blocked the grid.
+Sure enough, long ribbons of plastic had passed through the cyclone and blocked the grid.
 It was surprising that air could get through it at all.
-The long ribbons had passed through the cyclone.

 I knew what to look for, because once before when re-configuring the ductwork, I found the remains of a plastic carrier bag blocking the grid.
 Like the bag, the bird’s nest of ribbon was easy enough to remove.
 But this time I did my risk assessment and decided that although the grid removed one risk, it created another.
 The first risk was negligible to anyone with any sense, while the second was significant.
 So the grid had to go.
 I removed it, put the ducting back together and switched on.
 Now the suction is back to what it ought to be.

-These are not the only times I’ve come across this problem.
+These are not the only times I’ve come across a problem like this.
 It’s possible for long splinters or other objects to get stuck at a bend so shavings build up, or for debris to accumulate at a low spot.
 And filters clog up from time to time.
 But often the drop in suction goes unnoticed, even if there is a vacuum gauge to check it.

 So my recommendation is to make a point of scheduling maintenance, and to check suction at your dust extractor often.
 Whether you remove the safety grid is up to you.
 An objective way to measure suction would be useful.
 I shall have to consider a vacuum gauge.